treyus30/PSN-PKG_Renamer/README.md

 Supports all that pkg2zip does (PSX, PSP, PS Vita).

 For use in Windows only (batch file).
+NOTE: For now, your launch path should not contain any spaces.

 # Use: